DavidBuzatu-Marian/JSONiq-LanguageServer/README.md

 Once the language server is running, you can use it with the `jsoniq` VS Code extension or the Jupyter Notebook LSP.
 Simply open a JSONiq file in your preferred development environment, and the language server will provide the necessary language support features.

+## NPM Package Link

+The NPM package can be found at the official [npm page](https://www.npmjs.com/package/jsoniq-language-server).

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.